opnwall/clash-for-pfSense/README.md

-## Clash for OPNsense Proxy Suite
+## OPNsense Proxy Suite
-A one-click installation program for running Clash, Sing-Box, Tun2socks, and Mosdns on OPNsense.
+A one-click installation program for running Clash, Sing-Box, Tun2socks, and Mosdns on pfSense.
 It supports Clash subscription conversion, transparent proxying, and DNS splitting.
-Comes with a web control interface for configuration modifications, program control, log viewing, etc. Tested on OPNsense 24.7.11.
+Comes with a web control interface for configuration modifications, program control, log viewing, etc. Tested on pfSense plus 24.11.

 ![](images/01.png)